guardian-nexus/auditkit/README.md

 ## FAQ

-**Q: Is Azure support actually complete?**
+**Q: Is CMMC Level 1 implementation complete?**
-A: Yes, v0.5.0 includes full Azure implementation with 64 SOC2 controls and 30 PCI-DSS controls.
-It's production-ready.
+A: Yes, v0.6.0 includes full CMMC Level 1 implementation with all 17 practices for both AWS and Azure.
+Production-ready for DoD contractor compliance.

+**Q: When is the CMMC deadline?**
+A: November 10, 2025.
+All new DoD contracts will require CMMC compliance starting this date.
+AuditKit shows countdown and deadline tracking.

+**Q: What about CMMC Level 2?**
+A: Level 2 (110 practices for CUI handling) is available through our Pro offering.
+Contact info@auditkit.io for enterprise licensing.

 **Q: Why is my compliance score low?**
 A: Enable security services first (AWS: GuardDuty, Config, CloudTrail | Azure: Defender, Policy, Activity Logs)

 **Q: Which cloud provider has better coverage?**
-A: Both AWS and Azure have identical control coverage.
+A: Both AWS and Azure have identical control coverage across SOC2, PCI-DSS, and CMMC Level 1.
 AWS has slightly more mature checks due to being implemented first.

 **Q: Can I scan multiple AWS accounts or Azure subscriptions?**
 A: Currently one at a time.
 Use different profiles: `auditkit scan -profile production`

 **Q: Does this replace Prowler/ScoutSuite?**
 A: No, those are security scanners.
-AuditKit focuses on compliance evidence collection for auditors.
+AuditKit focuses on compliance evidence collection for auditors with framework-specific mappings.

 ## License